sniklaus/sepconv-slomo/README.md

 <a href="http://web.cecs.pdx.edu/~fliu/project/sepconv/demo.mp4" rel="Video"><img src="http://web.cecs.pdx.edu/~fliu/project/sepconv/screen.jpg" alt="Video" width="100%"></a>

 ## license
 The provided implementation is strictly for academic purposes only.
-Should you be interested in using our intelectual property, please feel free to contact us.
+Should you be interested in using our intellectual property, please feel free to contact us.

 ## references
 ```